claudiahW/momos-pizza/README.md

-# POPOZ PIZZARIA
+# MOMOS PIZZA
-#### Popoz Pizza!
+#### Momos Pizza!
 Makes your tummy say yummy yummy!.
-2021
+2023
 #### By Claudiah Wanjiru
 ## Description
-This page allows you to order from the website and have pizza delivered
+This page allows you to order from the pizza restaurant website and have pizza delivered, pick it up yourself or have a dinne in option
 ## Setup/Installation Requirements
 Works especially well on google chrome.
 ## Known Bugs